wongwl5/wongwl5.github.io/docs/game_projects.md

 ## FPS Game Project
 #### October 2020 - December 2020
 **Platform:** Windows Desktop<br>
-**Tools:** C#, Unity Engine, Visual Studio
+**Tools:** C#, Unity Engine, Visual Studio<br><br>
-This FPS game project was a side project I made when I was trying to learn more about the 3D animation systems in Unity.<br>
+This FPS game project was a side project I made when I was trying to learn more about the 3D animation systems in Unity.

-It is a very simple FPS shooter prototype where you have to shoot at an enemy that dodges your bullets with various stunts, whilst also dodging the enemy's shots at you.<br>
+It is a very simple FPS shooter prototype where you have to shoot at an enemy that dodges your bullets with various stunts, whilst also dodging the enemy's shots at you.

 This was a huge learning experience for me as I learnt how to make more responsive animation transitions and work with Unity's animator systems.

 <video width="640" height="360" controls>